Gabriel Moreno Player Props: Diamondbacks vs. Phillies

 Gabriel Moreno At The Plate

-- Moreno is hitting .280 with eight doubles, two home runs and 11 walks.
+- Moreno is batting .279 with eight doubles, two home runs and 11 walks.

-- Moreno has had an RBI in 17 games this year (33.3%), including four multi-RBI outings (7.8%).
-He has also driven home three or more of his team's runs in two contests.
+- Moreno has driven home a run in 17 games this season (32.7%), including more than one RBI in 7.7% of his games and producing three or more of his team's runs on two occasions..

-- In 11 of 51 games this year, he has scored, including multiple runs once.
+- In 11 of 52 games this season, he has scored, including multiple runs once.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.